 The Bible has much to say about how parents, especially fathers, are to go about teaching their children to obey.
-Bryan will go into some practical details on that topic in Sunday school in the weeks ahead.
-But our passage this morning emphasizes one aspect of that instruction that is often overlooked: the teaching of obedience must involve a winning of the heart (v.
+Our passage this morning emphasizes one aspect of that instruction that is often overlooked: the teaching of obedience must involve a winning of the heart (v.
 21).